kkazala/Extortion-Pack/README.md

 # SharePoint Framework Extortion Pack

-## What does it take to steal your teanant?
+## What does it take to steal your tenant?
 Not much.
 And your data?
 Even less.

 It's unfortunately a common **misconception** that SharePoint extensions are "safe by design" and that granting "delegated permissions only" keeps your tenant secure.
 If this is your case, I wrote this **Extortion Pack** just for you!

 Delegated permissions don't make any solution "safe by design".
 If you thought they do, you are exposing your organization to significant security risks.

 Hackers may use SharePoint extensions to **EASILY steal your data**, or replace links with **spoofing URLs** without any additional permissions granted.
-They may also **exploit Access Tokens** to access your tenant remotely, to steal data without relying on users keeping the SharePoint page open, and **potentially take over the entire tenant**.
+They may also **use Access Tokens** to access your tenant remotely, to steal data without relying on users keeping the SharePoint page open, and **potentially take over the entire tenant**.

 If you are a SharePoint Admin, Global Admin, or even a Site Owner who's been trusted with a Site-level app catalog, you are the only person standing between your data and the hacker.
 You don't want to be the one who let them in.